YimingWangMingle/EME/README.md

 ```
 sbatch multi_node_reward_free_{eme,icm, rnd, noveld,e3b}.sh
 ```
+The implementation of other tasks will be released soon (up-to-date)

 ## Cite as
 > Wang, Y., Zhao, K., & Liu, F. Rethinking Exploration in Reinforcement Learning with Effective Metric-Based Exploration Bonus.
 In The Thirty-eighth Annual Conference on Neural Information Processing Systems.